core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 Ephemeral Diffie-Hellman Over COSE (EDHOC) {{I-D.ietf-lake-edhoc}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
 As defined in Section 7.2 of {{I-D.ietf-lake-edhoc}}, EDHOC messages can be transported over the Constrained Application Protocol (CoAP) {{RFC7252}}.

-This document builds on the EDHOC specification {{I-D.ietf-lake-edhoc}} and defines how EDHOC run over CoAP is used for establishing a Security Context to use for communicating with Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.
+This document builds on the EDHOC specification {{I-D.ietf-lake-edhoc}} and defines how EDHOC run over CoAP is used for establishing a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.

 In addition, this document defines an optimization approach that combines EDHOC run over CoAP with the first subsequent OSCORE transaction.
-This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, for example when an IoT device gets configured in a network for the first time.
+This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, for example, when an IoT device gets configured in a network for the first time.

 This optimization is desirable, since the number of protocol round trips impacts the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
-This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes.
+This optimization makes it possible also in practice since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes.

 ## Terminology